-- send the completed form directly to Sun Life, who will then review the information and advise you and UBC of its decision on whether to continue coverage.
+- Send the completed form directly to Sun Life who will then review the information and advise you whether coverage is continued.

 You must submit this application within 31 days of your child’s coverage ending (for example, if they are turning age 19 and not attending a post-secondary institution).
 If Sun Life approves your child’s disabled child status, your child can continue as a dependent under your Extended Health and Dental plans for as long as Sun Life has approved coverage (in some cases Sun Life will approve lifetime coverage).
 This also applies to your child’s coverage under the Employee and Family Assistance Program.
-MSP coverage through UBC will end once your child turns age 25, regardless of whether Sun Life approves disabled child status.
 MSP will set up your child with an individual account.

 Optional life insurance and your dependent child